Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Conclusions

 \begin{ack} The authors would like to thank Robert Franke from the Focal Pointe Observatory for providing the optical images of NGC~2359.
 The NANTEN project is based on a mutual agreement between Nagoya University and the Carnegie Institution of Washington (CIW).
 We appreciate the hospitality of all the staff members of the Las Campanas Observatory of CIW.
 We are thankful to many Japanese companies and public donors who contributed to the realization of the project.
 The ASTE telescope is operated by National Astronomical Observatory of Japan (NAOJ).
-The Nobeyama 45-m radio telescope is operated by Nobeyama Radio Observatory, a branch of NAOJ.
-This work was financially supported by Grants-in-Aid for Scientific Research (KAKENHI) of the Japanese society for the Promotion of Science (JSPS, grant No. 15H05694).
+The Nobeyama 45-m radio telescope is operated by Nobeyama Radio Observatory, a branch of NAOJ. {The FUGIN data were retrieved from the JVO portal (http://jvo.nao.ac.jp/portal/) operated by ADC/NAOJ.} This work was financially supported by Grants-in-Aid for Scientific Research (KAKENHI) of the Japanese society for the Promotion of Science (JSPS, grant No. 15H05694).
 This work also was supported by ``Building of Consortia for the Development of Human Resources in Science and Technology'' of Ministry of Education, Culture, Sports, Science and Technology (MEXT, grant No. 01-M1-0305).
 We acknowledge to Kosuke Fujii and Hiroaki Iwamura for contributions on the observations of $^{12}$CO($J$ = 3--2) and $^{12}$CO($J$ = 1--0) data. \end{ack}